Skip to content

 Currently Jujutsu automatically moves local bookmarks when these conditions are met:

-• When a commit has been rewritten (e.g, when you rebase) bookmarks and the
+• When a commit has been rewritten (e.g, when you rebase) bookmarks and the working-copy will move along with it.

 • When a commit has been abandoned, all associated bookmarks will be moved to its parent(s).
 If a working copy was pointing to the abandoned commit, then a new working-copy commit will be created on top of the parent(s).